David Mathie: Brass Transcriptions

 Pedagogical Materials

-The following pages include video lectures that are unique to the trombone. that were originally done for the Trombone Techniques class at the Crane School of Music.
-They are topics that may or may not have been covered in college methods classes but tend to be confusing to the non-trombonist.
+The topics included in this section contain video lectures that discuss topics unique to the trombone.
+They were originally done for the Trombone Techniques class at the Crane School of Music, and cover topics that may or may not have been covered in college methods classes but tend to be confusing to the non-trombonist.
 They may also be of value to young trombonists without access to a private trombone teacher.
 Consider them online clinics!